pydio/pydio-doc-developer-guide/0_overview/2_anatomy-of-a-job/2_data-types-queries-filters.md

 ## Advanced Query Builder

-Both Queries and Filters are built in a similar fashion: they are a composition of criteria that can be combined using sub-queries that will be applied in together in two possible ways:
+Both Queries and Filters are built in a similar fashion: they are a composition of criteria that can be combined using sub-queries that will be applied in two possible ways:

  - Condition passes if **all condition are met (AND)**
  - Condition passed if **at least one condition is met (OR)**